xvf17/breakfast/b/burundi.md

 tastes.
 My mouth isn't ready for that much onion at that hour.

 [stew recipe](https://rhubarbfool.co.uk/?s=Burundi)<br>
-The toast was from a Jame Beard recipe.
+The toast was from a James Beard recipe.

 ![Abarundi breakfast](images/burundi.jpeg)